 Arrangements as to where the children will live, how much time they will spend with each parent and what arrangements there will be for education, religion and travel have to be considered.
 Often parents can reach an agreement about these important issues but where that is not possible then it may be necessary to seek legal advice and the assistance of the Family Court.

-We are a renowned team of children law specialists who can assist you to find a child focused solution.
-We regularly help parents negotiate a settlement and in the Department also offer an ‘all areas’ mediation service.
-Where agreement is not possible, or where there are impediments to agreement then we can guide you through the Family Court process, advising and supporting you at every stage.
+We are a renowned team of children law specialists who can assist you to find a child-focused solution.
+We regularly help parents negotiate a settlement and in the department also offer an ‘all areas’ mediation service.
+Where agreement is not possible, or where there are impediments to an agreement then we can guide you through the Family Court process, advising and supporting you at every stage.

 We can also assist with cases involving the financial support of children also known as ‘maintenance’.

 If you are concerned about child abduction or relocation please contact our specialist team on 020 7935 3522.
 Alternatively, you can contact us by completing our online contact form

 Parental Responsibility (PR) is the right and duty given to a parent (or others- see below) to take major welfare decisions concerning a child.
 In addition to giving a parent (or holder of PR) the responsibility to ensure a child’s welfare needs are being met it also gives certain rights of decision making (e.g. education, medical treatment, etc).
 Each holder of PR should consult with others who hold PR on all major decisions relating to a child.

 A mother automatically has parental responsibility upon the birth of the child.

 A father will have parental responsibility if he is married to the mother or

 Others can obtain parental responsibility by order of the Court for so long as the order is in force.